 Appalachian Trail – September 23, 2013

-We all sat and got acquainted, after we had ordered our food, and a few minutes later I looked up to see an older woman standing at the end of the table, smiling down at us.
+We all sat and got acquainted after we had ordered our food, and a few minutes later, I looked up to see an older woman standing at the end of the table, smiling down at us.
 Her smile was one of the most sincere and genuine smiles I had ever seen, and I glanced around the table to see everyone grinning back at her.
 Caroline asked if she could sit with us, and we all immediately said yes and invited her to sit down.
-“I just want to listen to you discuss your travels” she said.
+“I just want to listen to you discuss your travels,” she said.
 “At 77, all I can do is live vicariously through the adventures of others.”
-We all ate breakfast, and sat and chatted, for about an hour.
+We all ate breakfast and sat and chatted for about an hour.
 I was leaving, Bill was headed home, and Jess and Phil were still debating their plans since it was rainy and cold outside.

-I was getting colder, and thinking about heading back to the Inn, when I looked up to see a van slowing.
-As the van rolled up in front of me, the passenger window rolled down, and Caroline leaned forward to look out at me, grinning.
-“Hop in” she said, as I hurried to grab my gear.
-I climbed in to the passenger seat, holding my pack in my lap.
-We had less than a mile to go, so I just perched haphazardly on the seat, with all my belongings piled in my lap, waiting to hop right back out.
-We pulled in to the parking area on the other side of the road a minute later.
-“Hike for me” she said as she smiled a little wistfully, and held out her hand.
-I smiled back and said “I will” as I grasped her hand gently.
-She radiated strength and grace, even if she could no longer hike the trails, and reminded me of how fortunate I was to be doing what I loved.
+I was getting colder and thinking about heading back to the Inn when I saw a van slowing.
+As the truck rolled up in front of me, the passenger window rolled down, and Caroline leaned forward to look out at me, grinning.
+“Hop in,” she said as I hurried to grab my gear.
+I climbed into the passenger seat, holding my pack in my lap.
+We had less than a mile to go, so I perched haphazardly on the seat, with all my belongings piled in my lap, waiting to hop right back out.
+Instead, we pulled into the parking area on the other side of the road a minute later.
+“Hike for me,” she said as she smiled wistfully and held out her hand.
+I smiled back and said, “I will,” as I grasped her hand gently.
+She radiated strength and grace, even if she could no longer hike the trails, and reminded me of how fortunate I was to do what I loved.

 The temperature continued to drop as I hiked up towards Killington Mountain, and I was pretty frigid by the time I reached Cooper Lodge, even though I was climbing.
 I was in much better shape, and climbing was not providing enough exertion to offset the cold.
 I needed to try and warm up a little.
-I could hear people inside the Lodge, that appeared to be listing left, and not only did I not want to be the final pound that toppled Cooper Lodge, but I knew it was not heated, and I did not have the energy to ramp up for human interaction.
+I could hear people inside the Lodge that appeared to be listing left, and not only did I not want to be the final pound that toppled Cooper Lodge, but I knew it was not heated, and I did not have the energy to ramp up for human interaction.
 I continued hiking.